KeyteqLabs/ezexceed-guide/src/07-disclaimers.md

 ## Extensions

-### eZTags
+### eZ Tags
-You do not have to disable the extension, but we do not support editing of the eZTag-type yet.
+You do not have to disable the extension, but we do not support editing of the eZ Tags Field yet.

 ### eZ Form token
 If you're running eZ Publish 5, Deactivate your eZ Form token legacy extension